jlpanetta1681/blackjack/README.md

 # blackjack
-my attempt at coding blackjack with javascript
+# my attempt at coding blackjack with  javascript
+# Now attempting to figure out why this fle not appearing throuygh the ink on my portfolio any longer